Diamond Glossary

 ROUND BRILLIANT – The classic round cut diamond shape with pavilion characterized by long triangular facets.

-SARINE – A highly accurate non-contact measuring device that produces that provides dimensions and angles of every facet of the diamond and generates a 3d file that can be used in a variety of ways to analyze the diamond.
+SARINE – A highly accurate non-contact measuring device that provides dimensions and angles of every facet of the diamond and generates a 3d file that can be used in a variety of ways to analyze the diamond.
 Sometimes written Sarin- the former name of the company who manufactures this device (technically called DiaScan) and other diamond assessment technologies.

 SCINTILLATION – The dynamic property commonly known as sparkle that derives from the on/off blinking of facets as the diamond, the light source or the eye of the observer moves.